The-Red-Kraken/Deep-Learning/README.md

 # Deep-Learning
-This repository is to collect all the code related with the deep learning section of The Kraken Blog
+This repository is to collect all the code related to the deep learning section of The Kraken Blog.